andrevidela/Research-report/Thesis/index.md

 update (ValTwice v w) = ValTwice (S v) (S (S w))
 ```

-where the `%mutating` annotation indicates that the value manipulated will be subject to mutation rather than construction.
+Where the `%mutating` annotation indicates that the value manipulated will be subject to mutation rather than construction.

-If we were to write this code in a low-level c-like syntax we would like to go from the non-mutating version here
+If we were to write this code in a low-level c-like syntax we would like to go from the non-mutating version here:

 ```haskell
 void * update(v * void) {